-But is there a way to buy a house without a home loan?
+Is there a way to buy a house without a home loan?
 Maybe one doesn’t want to pay the high interest, spend a majority of their life paying back the loan, or perhaps their financial situation doesn’t qualify them for a home loan.
-Then how to buy a home without a home loan?
+Then how can you still buy a home without a home loan?

 If this is the scenario, then there are two methods using which one can procure a home without a home loan.
 Both these methods have their pros and cons.
 They are, of course, not as convenient as a home loan nor as accessible.
 But they are still viable options.